preservim/vim-pencil/README.markdown

 ### Commands

-Because auto-detect doesn’t always work correctly, you can invoke commands to set the behavior for the current buffer:
+Because auto-detect might not work as intended, you can invoke a command to set the behavior for the current buffer:

 * `SoftPencil` - configure for the soft wrapping of very long lines